Work in Residence Life

 If you are selected to participate in our interview process, we will contact you via email with more information.
 Interviews will be conducted in person on the UBC Vancouver campus.

-If I'm hired, can I choose my own residence assignment?
+If I'm offered a job, can I choose my own residence assignment?

 We cannot guarantee placement in a specific residence.

-If I'm hired, when will I receive an offer?
+If I'm offered a job, when will I receive a job offer?

-We anticipate that we will be able to begin offers to successful candidates by the end of May.
+We anticipate that we will be able to begin sending job offers to successful candidates by the end of May.

 Can I have a roommate?